leweex95/imggenhub/README.md

   --disk-size 40 \
   --image pytorch/pytorch:latest
 ```
-The command prints the instance ID, SSH endpoint, and hourly cost.
+The command prints the instance ID, SSH endpoint, and hourly cost. **Note:** The offer ID (from step 1) is different from the instance ID (created in this step).

 #### 3. Run any model by supplying its `--model-name`